MuhammadAshiqAmeer/Federated-Learning-Intel-OpenFL/README.md

 If you are cloning this repo then the steps are:

 * Start the director:
+  - On director device, go inside director folder in the terminal.
   - set up the listen_host to your FQDN or IP and available port number.
   - If mTLS protection is not set up, run this command:(easy way)
   ```